‘With Love We Grow’

 History

-We use a thematic approach to develop historical skills and to encourage children to work as historians.
 We intend for our children to learn about History in an active and creative way.
 Our aims is to fulfil the requirements of the National Curriculum for History, providing a broad and balanced curriculum that encompasses the British Values throughout, ensuring the development of historical concepts, knowledge and skills and for the children to study life in the past.
-History is taught over three theme blocks per year, with the forth theme being a chance to use the arts to revisit knowledge and skills, ensuring that children remember the learning and take it with them throughout their lives.
+A range of resources will be used that will bring history to life and includes photographs, diaries, newspaper articles, music and the handling of real artefacts from the past.
+Excursions, visiting experts and outdoor teaching will enhance the learning experiences even further.
+History is taught termly in each year group, alternating half termly with Geography.
+Dedicated chronology lessons continue during the half term that history is not being taught, ensuring that children are enabled to remember what they have learned and when it took place in the past.

+Through our carefully designed curriculum, the History topics will help children to gain an understanding of the complexity of people’s lives and the process of change, as well as their own identity and the challenges of their time.
 Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
-By the end of Year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
+By the end of Year 6, children will have a love of history and a secure chronological understanding of British history from the Stone Age to the present day.
 They are able to draw comparisons and make connections between different time periods and their own lives.
-Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Mayans.
+Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Romans.

 Get in touch